AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/use-prdcssrs/cross-project-predecessors.md

  </tbody>
 </table>

-For more detail about the information in this table, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).
+*For more detail about the information in this table, see [Access requirements in Workfront documentation](/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md).

++++

 ## Create a cross-project predecessor